 The Stadsgehoorzaal is a concert hall with a rich history in a neo-Renaissance architecture which is very rare in the Netherlands.
 The building and its impressive façade are the testimonials of its 200-year history.
 The left wing of the Sint-Catharinagasthuis was transformed into a “Stadsgehoorzaal” (concert hall) in 1826.
 Other parts of the buildings were used as “industrial school” and location for various “scientific and art associations”.
 The building was modified throughout time with many adjustments and extensions.

 - The Opening and Closing Ceremony

 - Scientific sessions,

 - The ERC Award and the EYRA award

 - and many more elements of the programme.

 Kamerlingh Onnes Building

 In 1807 a gunpowder ship exploded there, wiping out 218 houses on either side of the canal.
 After the side had been vacant for half a century, a Laboratory was built.
 Thanks to Kamerlingh Onnes (Physist) and Hendrik Lorentz (Physist), it soon became one of the most advanced laboratories in Europe, with renowned scientists such as Marie Curie and Albert Einstein conducting research here.
 Today the building hosts the Faculty of Law.

-During ESOF2022, the Kamerlingh Onnes Building will host hybrid scientific sessions as well as workshops.
+During ESOF2022, the Kamerlingh Onnes Building hosted hybrid scientific sessions as well as workshops.

 2311 ES Leiden